-Once we incorrectly think we represent a large sample, we foolishly ignore the possible similarities.
-The Inside View compels us to contrast our small example with similar situations to make it obviously different, somehow.
+The Inside View compels us to contrast our own example with similar situations to make it obviously different, somehow.

 We then over-emphasize those differences, building cognitive dissonance among the situations.
 Finally, we act out of ‘intuition’ to ease our brain’s discomfort.

 We think our situation is unique.
 We have the inside view of why, this time, things are different.
 We ignore the similarities and statistical outcomes.